 The tide was high and the sea was calm for this winter visit.
 The recent storms and wet weather had caused subsidence of the bank next to the beach, so the main road into Coverack was closed and sandbags were temporarily protecting the sea wall.
 The village was predictably quiet and the harbour was a fine sight.

 The appeal of beaches far and wide to Brian.

 A peaceful scene at high tide.

 On a bright August morning, the secluded bay at Coverack looked spectacular.
 This is a great swimming beach and has a charming harbour, still used for inshore fishing.
-On an ebb tide, with the beach well covered in sand for this visit, the scenery was stunning, looking out to the bay and a clear morning sun.
+On an ebb tide, with the beach well covered in sand during this visit, the scenery was stunning, looking out to the bay towards the clear morning sun.

 Tim’s love of the beach and Cornwall.

-The fishing village of Coverack sits between Kennack Sands and Porthoustock, on the eastern side of the Lizard peninsula, in its own small bay.
-It has a strong resident population and sense of identity.
-All facilities are available and close at hand.
-The old fishing harbour is scenic, below the Paris Hotel.
+The fishing village of Coverack sits in its own small bay between Kennack Sands and Porthoustock on the eastern side of the Lizard peninsula.
+It has a strong resident population and a sense of identity.
+Facilities are conveniently close at hand.
+The old fishing harbour is scenic, sitting below the Paris Hotel.

 With local girl Barbara, proud of her village and background.